Outside the Classroom

 During the school year, each ESTEEM cohort has several opportunities to leave South Bend as a group.
 In mid-January, students begin their Spring semester with an all-day trip to Chicago.
 While in the Windy City, the class visits several startup or early-stage companies, an accelerator or tech co-working space, and closes the day gathering with ESTEEM alumni at the University's facility in the Loop.

-Over Spring Break, the entire class travels for a week to Silicon Valley and San Francisco, CA. While there, students network and hear from many leaders in the Valley, tour several companies, shadow industry leaders in various settings to get a "day-in-the-life" experience, gain first-hand knowledge of the Silicon Valley business culture.
+Over Spring Break, the entire class travels for a week to Silicon Valley and San Francisco, CA. While there, students network and hear from many leaders in the Valley, tour several companies, shadow industry leaders in various settings to get a "day-in-the-life" experience and gain first-hand knowledge of the Silicon Valley business culture.

 Student Competitions and Events